oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-New request or response parameters for use with the authorization endpoint or the token endpoint are defined and registered in the OAuth Parameters registry following the procedure in Section 11.2 of {{RFC6749}}.
+New request or response parameters for use with the authorization endpoint or the token endpoint are defined and registered in the OAuth Parameters registry following the procedure in {{Section 11.2 of RFC6749}}.

 Parameter names MUST conform to the param-name ABNF, and parameter values syntax MUST be well-defined (e.g., using ABNF, or a reference